haytok/gngc/README.md

 # gngc (Get and Notify GitHub Contributions)

-A simple command line application to get GitHub contributions and notify them to [IFTTT](https://ifttt.com/).
+A simple command line application to get GitHub contributions from [GraphQL API](https://docs.github.com/en/graphql) and notify them to [IFTTT](https://ifttt.com/).

 # How to setup